Aventon eBikes in Canada: The Verified Brand Profile (2026)

 Aventon states it uses LG and Samsung cells (21700 and 18650 format), and third-party battery rebuilders corroborate that chemistry — though no public lab teardown has confirmed exact cell model numbers, so treat it as a well-supported manufacturer claim rather than an audited fact.
 The presence of named-brand cells is itself a positive signal; generic unbranded packs are a common red flag in this category, and Aventon teardowns don't show them.

 Motors are where the picture gets mixed.
-Hub-motor models (Pace, Level, Sinch) use Shengyi motors; newer bikes use Aventon's proprietary Ultro motors and an a100 mid-drive.
-The wrinkle is parts access: hub-motor warranty work routes through Aventon rather than the motor manufacturer (Shengyi) directly — independent shops report being unable to order motor parts from Shengyi for Aventon bikes.
-Hub-motor models are reasonably serviceable by third parties (KT controllers have been noted in rider communities as a workable aftermarket path), but the proprietary Ultro motors are less open.
+Hub-motor models (Pace, Level, Sinch) use a third-party hub-motor supplier widely reported as Shengyi; newer bikes use Aventon's proprietary Ultro motor family.
+The wrinkle, in our assessment, is parts access: warranty work on Aventon-branded drive components routes through Aventon rather than the original motor supplier, and the proprietary Ultro motors are not openly supported by third-party shops.
+We have not independently verified individual shop accounts of parts availability, so we frame this as a repairability trade-off rather than a confirmed company policy.
 For a fat-tire buyer eyeing the Aventure, that repair-access question matters as much as the spec sheet — the same trade-offs we cover in the fat-tire eBike guide.

 Named-brand cells and a broad service-dealer network are real plusses.
-The offset is motor-parts dependency: a supplier support restriction plus proprietary newer motors means you'll often be routed through Aventon rather than your corner shop for drive-system work.
+The offset, in our assessment, is motor-parts dependency: drive-system work routes through Aventon's own channel and the proprietary newer motors are less openly supported, so you may be routed to Aventon rather than your corner shop for that work.

 The Honest Ledger: Green Flags vs Red Flags